 What do today’s K-12 students really want when it comes to food and nutrition programs?
 While there are certainly commonalities from year-to-year, the answer to this question is ever-changing.
 As new students enter the school system and older students graduate, habits fluctuate and tastes evolve.
 To keep up with rapidly changing dining needs, attitudes and behaviors, Aramark uses its proprietary Student ViewPOINT platform to conduct an annual survey.

-In 2016, we received responses from more than 125,000 middle and high school students.
+Recently, we received responses from more than 125,000 middle and high school students.
 These insights help us, on an annual basis, enhance our programs, tailor our menus and serving styles and implement events and promotions to increase participation and make lasting improvements in the districts we serve.

 To help you plan for your future and ensure you meet student expectations, we’re sharing some of our findings.